collective/collective.dewplayer/README.txt

 http://plone.org/documentation/tutorial/buildout.
 Don't forget to load the configure.zcml file.

-At the moment this module doesn't add any feature to Plone.
-It is primary use as resource package.
+Install it throw the QuickInstaller to add a 'dewplayer' view to File content type.
+This view let's you listen to any mp3 file and can be set as default with the display drop down menu.

 Usage
 -----